Social media influencer marketing practices for fashion apps, lifestyle apps and mobile games

 What is influencer marketing?

-Influencer marketing is the practice of collaborating with someone who has a considerable online presence, leveraging their influence to achieve your marketing goals.
+Influencer marketing is the practice of collaborating with online influencers to help spread your marketing message in an authentic way that is native to the channel.
+So what — or who — is an online influencer?
+Generally, an online or social media influencer is someone who has a considerable online presence, leveraging their influence to achieve your marketing goals.
+They may be bloggers, YouTubers, Instagrammers, or even TikTok personalities.
+Whatever their chosen platforms, influencers come in all shapes and sizes — from micro-influencers to Kardashians.
 The ways in which companies work with influencers will depend on their campaign goals, their target audience and the scale of an influencer’s following.

 Social media influencers can be anyone with a significant online following, often built as a result of their expertise and online persona.
 However, influencer marketing isn’t all about followers: you’ll also need to consider engagement statistics when choosing which influencers are worth your ad spend.